pantherdb/db-PAINT/README.md

 ***
 **Rules for creating IBD annotations**
 * When creating an IBD annotation, the software will include all available expeimental annotations from non-pruned leaf nodes with matching qualifiers as evidence.
+For positive annotations, the software can use experimental annotations to more specific terms as long as the qualifiers match.
+For 'NOT' annotations, the software can use experimental annotations to ancestor terms as evidence, if the qualifier(s) match.
-* The annotation will be propagated to all descendant non-pruned leaf nodes including ones with conflicting qualifier annotations (as per [http://wiki.geneontology.org/index.php/3_Aug_2021_PAINT_Conference_Call PAINT meeting discussion on August 3rd]  and PANTHER group meeting).
+* The annotation will be propagated as IBA to all descendant non-pruned leaf nodes including ones with conflicting qualifier annotations (as per [http://wiki.geneontology.org/index.php/3_Aug_2021_PAINT_Conference_Call PAINT meeting discussion on August 3rd]  and PANTHER group meeting on August 4).
 The only way to stop propagation will be for the curator to create a 'NOT' annotation.
+This gives the curator the flexibility to override incorrect experimental annotations.
 * If there is a taxonomy violation for the node and term, the system will warn the user to create a ticket to remove the taxonomy violation.
-* If there is a taxonomy violation for a descendant node, the system will not create a TCV annotation and stop propagation.
+* If there is a taxonomy violation for a descendant node, the system will not warn the user or create a TCV annotation and stop propagation.